superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/user manual.md

 You can refer to [Vial Tutorial](https://get.vial.today/manual/) for Layers, Macros, Tap Dance, Combos features (this is suitable for rp2040 promicro).

 ### Notes
-1. :warning: This step is very important to avoid mcu bricked.
-Properly connect split keyboard refer to [Video](https://www.instagram.com/tv/CdpYrWBJuD9/?igshid=YmMyMTA2M2Y=).
+1. :warning: This step is crucial to prevent bricking the MCU.
+When connecting a split keyboard, it is important to ensure proper and correct connections.
+Please refer to [demo](https://www.instagram.com/tv/CdpYrWBJuD9/?igshid=YmMyMTA2M2Y=) here.
 ![image](https://user-images.githubusercontent.com/79617315/204213627-3c877043-aae7-45f9-804b-e50d5ad57624.png)
+3. If you brick your MCU, your board will no longer function.
+You will need to replace the set of MCUs if the MCU is bricked.
+4. :warning: For RGB per-key users, it is recommended to set the brightness to a maximum of 50% only.
+Setting it higher than that may result in an unstable power supply to the USB, potentially causing the keyboard to disconnect from your PC.
-2. Common issues refer to [Common Issues](https://github.com/superxc3/xcmkb/blob/main/list%20of%20guide/common%20issues.md).
+3. Common issues refer to [Common Issues](https://github.com/superxc3/xcmkb/blob/main/list%20of%20guide/common%20issues.md).